victorbusta/express-prisma-api/README.md

 check datasource db in `./prisma/schema.prisma` and create database schema

+then you can format the following command:

+> npx prisma format

 once that is done, make the migration :

->npx prisma migrate dev --name init
+> npx prisma migrate dev --name init